khusw/algorithmBasic/README.md

    when determining "site name", it should be abbreviated.<br>
    (codeforces -> CF, baekjoon online judge -> BOJ)<br>

-   <b> This repository only use two sites, "codeforces", "baekjoon online judge"</b>

    If you have simply created the basic code for the algorithm, rather than solving the algorithm problem, you should name the file AlgorithmName_nickname.cpp

    - Examples<br>